dorotka/github-mining/README.md

 # github-mining

-The github-mining project contains a series of scripts that save and analyze data for the predefined repositories in order to analyze developers’ focus.
+The github-mining is my Master's project.
+It contains a series of scripts that save and analyze data for the predefined repositories in order to analyze developers’ focus.
 It was created to download the information used in the ​'Are Good Developers More Focused?'
 D​issertation included under dissertation folder.

 ## Getting Started